 This is an obvious one but have you really thought about what would happen if your family’s income was suddenly to drop or disappear altogether?
 Unemployment, business failure or ill health can, and do, happen and if you haven’t planned ahead this can have a devastating effect on your budget.

 Saving is a great way to cushion any future income loss but there are other positive steps you can take like taking out income protection insurance, which will pay your bills if you lose your job and let you get on with finding a new one.
+With cryptocurrency being the way of the future, you may want to look at ways to invest in Bitcoin with PayPal or directly through your bank.
 Likewise insurance against long-term illness can be included in your health insurance so that your family income isn’t crippled by ill health.
 Plan ahead and you won’t find yourself losing out.

 Not being covered